This is my complete guide to running a Boston Marathon qualifying time in 2021.

 Now, let’s look at more history:

-- Fast Runners: On a yearly basis, the marathon brings together many highly competitive amateur and professional runners from around the world.
+- Fast Runners: Every year, the marathon brings together many highly competitive amateur and professional runners worldwide.

 - 30,000 Boston Marathon Runners: Though beginning with 15 runners in 1897, the Boston Marathon now attracts an average of about 30,000 registered racers each year.
-The fact you have to run a qualifying time to get into the race has made it exclusive and helped grow the race in popularity.
+You have to run a qualifying time to get into the race has made it exclusive and helped grow the race in popularity.

 - 50,000 Running Fans: The Boston Marathon attracts 500,000 fans each year, making it New England’s most viewed sporting event.
 These half million fans cheer on runners every year, providing the local economy a considerable boost.